 Please note: We cannot approve applications if the qualifying event has not occurred.
-If you apply for family leave to bond with a child and your child has not yet been born, or you apply for medical leave before a scheduled surgery, we will deny your application if we process it prior to the birth, placement or adoption of your child.
+If you apply for family leave to bond with a child and your child has not yet been born, or you apply for medical leave before a scheduled surgery, we will deny your application if we process it before the birth, placement or adoption of your child or the date of the surgery.
 You will receive a denial letter from us that has next steps for getting a redetermination.